-We use two cookies:
+We use two main cookies:

-_ga Google Analytics - this is a performance cookie that collect anonymous information about how you use our site, like which pages are visited most.
+_ga Google Analytics - this is a performance cookie that collects anonymous information about how you use our site, like which pages are visited most.
 This helps us understand whether our website is working the way we expect.

 has_js Drupal CMS - this is a functionality cookie which remembers whether you have accepted cookies.